 2. Lack of a Clear CTA (Mistake + Solution)

-A call-to-action (CTA) is the centerpiece of your landing page, guiding users toward the desired action—whether it's signing up, making a purchase, or downloading a resource.
-If the CTA is unclear, hard to find, or lacks urgency, visitors may not know what to do next, leading to missed conversions.
+A call-to-action (CTA) is the centerpiece of your landing page, guiding users toward the desired action, whether it's signing up, making a purchase, or downloading a resource.
+A vague or hidden CTA is a common mistake on direct landing pages.
+Visitors need guidance.
+Don’t leave them guessing.
 Studies show that 70% of small business websites lack a clear CTA on their homepage, which drastically reduces their chances of converting visitors into customers.

 Solution:

-Your CTA should be immediately noticeable and compelling.
-Use action-oriented language like "Get Started," "Sign Up Now," or "Download Free Guide" to make it clear what action the visitor should take next.
+Your CTA should be immediately noticed and compelling enough.
+Use action-oriented language, such as "Get Started," "Sign Up Now," or "Download Free Guide," to indicate the next step for the visitor clearly.
 Place your CTA above the fold, ensuring it’s visible without scrolling, and use contrasting colors to make it stand out.

 To improve your CTA: